Economises/Economises/README.md

 ---

-*The Logogram Generator blends artistry and cryptography to create compelling visual representations of text.
+*The  Economises Logogram Generator blends artistry and cryptography to create compelling visual representations of text.
 Experiment and share your logograms with the world!
 For questions or issues*